-Oxford College offers up to seventy-four of the 128 academic hours required for the baccalaureate degree.
-After successfully completing Oxford's program (by completing at least sixty-four academic hours and four hours of physical education, with a minimum grade point average of 2.0), students receive the associate of arts degree and may continue as juniors in Emory College.
-The Oxford curriculum also prepares students for programs in the Division of Allied Health Professions, the Nell Hodgson Woodruff School of Nursing, and the Roberto C. Goizueta Business School of Emory University.
+Oxford College offers up to seventy-eight of the 128 academic hours required for the baccalaureate degree.
+After successfully finishing Oxford's program, by completing at least sixty-seven hours (subject to the distribution requirements cited on p.
+25), and with a minimum grade point average of 2.0, students receive the associate of arts degree and may continue as juniors to Emory College.